 Data coverage is directly driven by the coverage of the underlying ESG Data Provider.

-JHI’s internal data structure provides sufficient flexibility to incorporate proprietary evidence or adapt evaluations to future requirements.
+JHI’s internal data structure provides sufficient flexibility to incorporate proprietary research or adapt evaluations to future requirements.

 J. Due diligence

-The JHI Sustainability Risk Policy sets out the firmwide ESG Integration Principles, Sustainable Investment Principles and Baseline Exclusions applied to investee companies.
-These exclusions are based on classifications provided by third-party data ESG data providers.
 This classification is subject to an investment research override in cases where sufficient evidence exists that the third-party field is not accurate or appropriate.

-Each Investment desk completes their own due diligence processes ahead of making any investment decisions within their Article 8 funds, using internal and external tools and research.
-The Front Office Controls & Governance team provide ongoing assurance that investment products are managed in line with documented sustainability commitments.
+The Front Office Controls & Governance team provide ongoing assurance where required, that we can evidence investment products being managed in line with documented sustainability commitments where automated controls and/or 3rd party data are not available.
 Financial Risk review and challenge investment management in light of ESG-related risks, alongside traditional market risk metrics, and embed sustainability risk into the risk profiles.
+Investment Compliance ensure that ESG-related activities are managed in line with regulatory requirements and expectations and considered within our compliance framework.

 K. Engagement Policies

 In addition to the binding elements of the investment strategy described above, stewardship forms an integral and natural part of Janus Henderson’s long-term, active approach to investment management.
-Details of JHI’s approach to Engagement can be found in the ‘ESG Investment Policy’ published under the ‘ESG Resource Library’ on the Janus Henderson website.
+Details of JHI’s approach to Engagement can be found in the 'ESG Resource Library’ published under the ‘ESG Resource Library’ on the Janus Henderson website.

-The Firm supports a number of stewardship codes and broader initiatives around the world and is a signatory to the UK stewardship code.
+The Firm supports a number of stewardship codes and broader initiatives around the world and is a signatory to the UK Stewardship Code.

 Janus Henderson has a Proxy Voting Committee, which is responsible for establishing positions on major voting issues and creating guidelines overseeing the voting process.
 The Committee is comprised of representatives of investments portfolio management, corporate governance, accounting, legal and compliance.
-Additionally, the Proxy Voting Committee is responsible for monitoring and resolving possible conflicts of interest with respect to proxy voting.
+Additionally, the Proxy Voting Committee is responsible for monitoring and resolving conflicts of interest with respect to proxy voting.

 L. Designated Reference Benchmark

-M. Principal adverse impacts (PAI)
+Principal adverse impacts (PAIs)

 PAIs are not considered for this product.